poleve540/CallMePol/_drafts/2023-12-09-Undertale2-Title2.md

 ![](../images/turdlenac2.png)

 You have to get lucky to get one of these.
+Th

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NjU5MTM5MjQsLTE2MTQ3MTY3NF19
+eyJoaXN0b3J5IjpbNTc1MzMwNDMyLC0xNzY1OTEzOTI0LC0xNj
+E0NzE2NzRdfQ==
 -->